PEMEX, PEÑA NIETO AND PETRO-CANADA: NAFTA AND MEXICAN ENERGY REFORM WITHIN THE CHANGING NORTH AMERICAN CRUDE LANDSCAPE

 XVIII.
 Peña Nieto’s Reform’s Intersections With NAFTA

 Pemex has over $120 billion in revenue.
-Even a few hundred million dollars lost in arbitration would only be nominally damaging to the company or the Mexican citizens, fiscally speaking.
+Even a few hundred million dollars lost in arbitration would only be nominally damaging to the company or Mexican citizens, fiscally-speaking.
 However, NAFTA arbitration would be culturally and politically harmful for Pemex and Peña Nieto.
-The idea of Mexican citizens paying for an alleged breach of NAFTA because Pemex partnered with a foreign company would be a difficult “pill” for many Mexicans to “swallow.”
-Another analysis of Peña Nieto’s proposal is that within the NAFTA context, the Energy Reform is the first “splinter” that could, in the long-term, lead to breaking of Pemex as a state-owned company.
-Private companies, through superior technology, experience and capital, could gain increased influence in Pemex or the Mexican government.
+The idea of Mexican citizens paying for an alleged breach of NAFTA because Pemex partnered with a foreign company would be a difficult pill for many Mexicans to swallow.
+Another analysis of Peña Nieto’s proposal is that within the NAFTA context, the Energy Reform is the first splinter that could, in the long-term, lead to the breaking of Pemex as a state-owned company.
+Private companies, through superior technology, experience, and capital could gain increased influence in Pemex or the Mexican government.
 If the private-public partnerships succeed, the private companies with a new foothold in Pemex could seek ownership of the oil produced.
 Then, once private ownership or additional influence is established, perhaps over the decades Pemex could eventually go the way of Petro-Canada; and be sold in pieces on the open market.

 Mexican economic liberalization has been a slow process and is far from complete.
 It would be naïve for Mexico and other developing nations to ignore the macroeconomic implications of free trade.
 Under NAFTA, the value of Mexican exports to the United States “grew from $39.9 billion in 1993 to $210.8 billion in 2007, an increase of 437 percent.”
 Over this period, the Mexican gross domestic product grew by 46 percent.
 With an increasingly open environment for foreign trade and investment, and a large and growing domestic market, Mexico will grow increasingly attractive as a destination for foreign investment and trade.

 It is easy to suggest that Mexico’s energy reservations are a major flaw in NAFTA.
 Yet, perhaps the NAFTA drafters did not expect the agreement to trigger immediate across-the-board changes to Mexican oil.
-Perhaps, taking a longer view, NAFTA should be seen as a “lever “to “pry open” the Mexican oil sector over time.
+Perhaps, taking a longer view, NAFTA should be seen as a lever to pry open the Mexican oil sector over time.
 It can be safely said that some loosening has been achieved.
-Peña Nieto’s proposed Reform is hailed as the most significant change to Pemex in its 75 year history.
+Peña Nieto’s proposed ERI is hailed as the most significant change to Pemex in its 75-year history.
 With all of this taken into account, NAFTA should be considered a success in the energy sector.
-Indeed, the “Principles” of NAFTA Article 601 state the goal of enhancing the role of energy “through sustained and gradual liberalization.”
+Indeed, the “Principles” of NAFTA Article 601 cite to the goal of enhancing the role of energy “through sustained and gradual liberalization.”
 Perhaps, the liberalization of the Mexican oil industry is playing out just as, or even better than, the NAFTA drafters expected.

 .
 North American Free Trade Agreement, Office of the U.S. Trade Representative, http://www.ustr.gov/trade-agreements/free-trade-agreements/north-american-free-trade-agreement-nafta (last visited Mar.
 8, 2014).